-Finally, for every timestamping comparator a separate timestamping FIFO is available.
+For every timestamping comparator a separate timestamping FIFO is available.
+This timestamping FIFO holds the extracted packet data as well as the timestamp drawn when the packet is sent (TX) or received (RX).
 Whenever the respective comparator detects a packet matching its preset condition the packet's timestamp value as well as optional data extracted from the packet are stored in this timestamping FIFO.
-Additionally, an interrupt is generated informing the user application or the syn1588[®] PTP Stack that there is new data available.
+Additionally, an interrupt can be generated informing the user application or the syn1588® PTP Stack that there is new data available.

 Address Description

-0x1010 MII Timestamper #0 Receive FIFO
+0x1010 MII Timestamper #0 Receive FIFO 2

-0x1018 MII Timestamper #0 Transmit FIFO
+0x1018 MII Timestamper #0 Transmit FIFO 2

 0x101C MII Timestamper #1 Receive FIFO

 0x1020 MII Timestamper #1 Transmit FIFO